anfelo/algos/data_structures/binary_search_tree/README.md

 ## Insert Method (Depth-First)

-**Not Recommended**: Ends up traversing more then needed in some cases
+**Not Recommended**: Ends up traversing more than needed in some cases

 ```go
 func (n *Node) Insert(d int) {